theabro/ukca/README.md

 if using [Miniconda3](https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh).

-They will have errors if using Iris 2.4.0.
+They will have errors if using Iris 2.4.0 unless version 1.2.1 of `cftime` is installed (they will fail with version 1.3.0).